-From the architect.
+Text description provided by the architects.
 The Active Living Centre at the University of Manitoba was recently named a 2016 NIRSA Outstanding Sports Facility Award recipient.
 The awards, open internationally, recognize the innovative design of new, renovated, or expanded collegiate recreational facilities.
 This marks the first time since 1988 that a Canadian building has won the award.

 Designed by Cibinel Architects Ltd + Batteriid Architects, the Active Living Centre was noted by the National Intramural-Recreational Sports Association (NIRSA) as a facility that exemplifies excellence in a number of critical areas, including architectural design, functionality, and how well the facility meets its intended purpose.

 As the keystone of the university’s Fort Garry Campus, the 100,000 square foot, LEED Silver targeted facility boasts features and attractions such as a 12-metre climbing wall, an elevated 200-metre running track, and over 1000 pieces of free weights and accessories.
 A research centre, strength and conditioning facilities, and three group workout studios complete this state-of-the art facility.